-How about baking some of your extra garden zucchini into tasty low carb chocolate zucchini muffins?
-They make a nice grab and go snack.
+How about baking some of your extra garden zucchini into tasty low carb gluten free chocolate zucchini muffins?
+They make a nice portable snack.

 I ended up bringing some of these chocolate zucchini muffins with me on a trip to Virginia to visit my brother.
 They made perfect portable snacks for me on the car ride and also to have while I was there.
 Other things that I usually take with me are low carb protein bars and nuts.
 No need for refrigeration so they are easy to take along on any trip no matter the distance.